Argentine Institute of Radio Astronomy: Observatory

 The IAR has two radiometers with main reflectors of 30 meters in diameter, dubbed Carlos Varsavsky and Esteban Bajaja, respectively.
 Due to their characteristics, the IAR radio telescopes are ideal for undertaking projects whose main purpose is the observation of large areas of the sky or projects related to timing of compact sources.

 The radio telescopes have also been used to carry out numerous variability studies of blazers, to investigate the radio environments of gamma-ray sources, and in the discovery of supernova remnants.

-Currently, the antennas are conducting studies of transient radio sources and pulsars.
+Currently, the antennas are conducting studies of transient radio sources and pulsars, the first observations of this type in Latin America.
+This project, led by the PuMA group, is collaborating with NANOgrav and RIT for the upgrade and fine-tuning of the radio telescopes.

+On the other hand, the Multipurpose Interpherometric Array (MIA) and the Lunar Antenna for Radio Astronomy (LARA) stand out as projects that expand the institute's capabilities in studying the sky at radio frequencies and exploring new observation techniques.

+The MIA Project consists of the development and installation of an antenna array that, using interferometry techniques, operates in a coordinated manner as a single system.
+This configuration significantly improves both the sensitivity and angular resolution of the array, enabling the detection of weak signals and the acquisition of more precise images of the sky.
+Furthermore, the use of interferometry facilitates the formation of synthetic beams and the coverage of a wider area without the need to individually increase the size of each antenna, thus optimizing project resources.